mdaines/viz-examples/README.md

-# viz-examples
+# Viz.js Examples

-Example usage for Viz.js.

 ## Rollup

-Demonstrates running Viz.js using a Web Worker, bundled with Rollup.
+Viz.js using a Web Worker, bundled with Rollup.

+    cd rollup
     yarn install
     yarn build

-Then serve the dist/ directory over HTTP.
+Then serve the `rollup/dist` directory over HTTP.

 ## Script Tag

-Demonstrates running Viz.js using just script tags.
+Viz.js with and without using a Web Worker.

+    cd script-tag
     yarn install

+For the `worker.html` example, make sure the `script-tag` directory is served over HTTP.

 ## TypeScript

-Demonstrates running Viz.js from TypeScript code.
+Demonstrates importing and using Viz.js in TypeScript.

+    cd typescript
     yarn install
     yarn build

 ## Webpack

-Demonstrates running Viz.js using a Web Worker, bundled with Webpack.
+Viz.js using a Web Worker, bundled with Webpack.

+    cd webpack
     yarn install
     yarn build

-Then serve the dist/ directory over HTTP.
+Then serve the `webpack/dist` directory over HTTP.